SAE J300: History

 By 1926, it had become clear that the light/medium/heavy distinction was not practical for automobile users.
 In the fall of 1925, a joint meeting of SAE and ASTM committee members (automotive and oil engineers) worked out a new standard.
 The SAE adopted this standard in July 1926.
 This standard was similar to the modern single-grade standard in having grade numbers with no direct relationship to any measured property, but being ordered by ascending viscosity, and contained six grades 10 through 60.
 By 1928, the standard was being widely adopted by oil and automotive companies.
 Grade 70 was added in 1928.
 In 1933, SAE proposed 10W and 20W grades, which saw popular use despite never being formally adopted until 1950.

 In 1950, the 10, 60, and 70 grades were dropped, new 5W, 10W, and 20W grades were added, and the testing criteria were simplified.
 The multi-grade labeling scheme was approved in 1955.
 The J300 identifier was attached around 1962.
 The criteria were reformulated in 1967 to use kinematic viscosity in centiStokes and the cold-cranking simulator.
 The 15W grade was added December 1975.
 In 1980, 0W and 25W grades were added, and a low-temperature pumpability test.
 Grade 60 was re-added in 1987.
 HTHS viscosity was added in 1992.

 Grade 16 was added in 2013.
 Michael Covitch of Lubrizol, Chair of the SAE International Engine Oil Viscosity Classification (EOVC) task force was quoted stating "If we continued to count down from SAE 20 to 15 to 10, etc., we would be facing continuing customer confusion problems with popular low-temperature viscosity grades such as SAE 10W, SAE 5W, and SAE 0W," he noted.
 "By choosing to call the new viscosity grade SAE 16, we established a precedent for future grades, counting down by fours instead of fives: SAE 12, SAE 8, SAE 4."
+This revision also raised the minimum non-winter kinematic viscosity at 100°C from 5.6 cSt to 6.9 cSt.
+Manufacturers of hydraulically-actuated engine control devices requested the tighter viscosity tolerance, and SAE determined the previous lower-range limit was not being utilized in the market.

 Grades 8 and 12 were added in 2015.
 The use of ASTM D7042 for determining low shear rate kinematic viscosity was added in 2021.